Identity – History

 Participation in national, European and international bodies and networks

-Last, but not least, HLHR undertakes regular public interventions with press releases, press conferences, documentation texts, memos legislative proposals and reports.
+HLHR undertakes regular public interventions with press releases, press conferences, documentation texts, memos legislative proposals and reports.

 Member